quicwg/base-drafts/draft-ietf-quic-transport.md

 between a specific local address and a specific peer address, where an address is the two-tuple of IP address and port.

-Path validation tests that packets can be both sent to and received from a peer on the path.
+Path validation tests that packets (PATH_CHALLENGE) can be both sent to and received (PATH_RESPONSE) from a peer on the path.
 Importantly, it validates that the packets received from the migrating endpoint do not carry a spoofed source address.

 Path validation can be used at any time by either endpoint.
 For instance, an endpoint might check that a peer is still in possession of its address after a